coreweave/kubernetes-cloud/virtual-server/examples/kubectl/README.md

   kubectl get svc vs-windows10-tcp -o jsonpath="{.status.loadBalancer.ingress[*].ip}"
   ```

 - [virtual-server-block-pvc.yaml](virtual-server-block-pvc.yaml) attaches block `PVC` to the virtual machine instance.
-The new disk is raw and need to be formatted.
+The new disk is raw and needs to be formatted.

   ```